mitogen-hq/mitogen/docs/ansible.rst

 Chat on IRC
 -----------

-Some users and developers are hang out on the `#mitogen <https://webchat.freenode.net/?channels=mitogen>`_ channel on the FreeNode IRC network.
+Some users and developers hang out on the
+`#mitogen <https://webchat.freenode.net/?channels=mitogen>`_ channel on the FreeNode IRC network.